-If you want to tell us why you have ticked the boxes, how their needs vary or anything else you think we should know, use the box below.
+If you want to explain why they need help, how their needs vary or anything you think the DWP should know, write in the box at question 72.

 To be awarded DLA for supervision during the day, you need to show that your child needs continual supervision, which means that it must be frequent or regular throughout the day.
 You also need to show that there would be a risk of harm to your child if they did not receive this supervision.